palakgupta2712/astro-portfolio/src/content/posts/cors.md

 ## This extra step might seem annoying, but it's crucial for security:
 1. It prevents malicious websites from stealing data or manipulating resources they shouldn't.
 2. It ensures only authorized sources can access cross-origin resources. with its preflight call as its loyal champion, stands as the guardian of cross-domain data exchange.
 It fosters a web where resources flow freely, yet securely, connecting websites in a tapestry of collaboration and innovation.
-As we navigate the ever-evolving digital landscape, remembering the principles of CORS and appreciating the power of the preflight call will guide us towards a web built on trust, security, and limitless possibilities.
+As we navigate the ever-evolving digital landscape, remembering the principles of CORS and appreciating the power of the preflight call will guide us towards a web built on trust, security, and limitless possibilities.💡